Is Your Therapist's Personal Life Confidential?

 Not Inhibit: If I come out and tell you that I think boy bands caused the downfall of music and perhaps all art, you might be a little reluctant to talk to me about your wonderful time at the ‘N Sync concert.
 If I tell you about my retirement plan, my political views, my personal struggles and my favorite college football team you might think twice about sharing yours.
 Or maybe you'll share it, but with some filtering.
 Therapist non-disclosure sidesteps this by making the focus your background, beliefs and attitudes, and making the therapist responsible for keeping her bias in check.

 Protection: Being a therapist is a safe, cushy job, right?
 Actually, this is pretty dangerous work.
-One psychologist in five has been physically attacked and some 80% report fearing a physical attack (more here).
+One psychologist in five has been physically attacked and some 80% report fearing a physical attack.
 You never know.
-As the saying goes, hurt people hurt people.
 Some of what motivates therapist's blocked phone numbers and limited disclosure of family details is the need to protect our loved ones.
 No, not from you, our other clients.

 Your Time: Some of this non-disclosure stuff is merely about customer service.
 You came to therapy to be heard, sort out your issues and get help for your problems, not to hear someone else gripe.
 Many people find this one-way street to be the most appealing part of therapy.
 Fifty minutes to focus completely on yourself without having to make time for the needs of the other.
 If a therapist starts taking time away from you by talking about her problems or seeking your guidance for her issues, it's a problem.
 It's your time, your dime.
 Therapists can address their junk in their spare time.